Brewers’ Williams, Mariners CF Lewis win Rookie of the Year

 The Georgia native is the beginning of what could be a formidable young outfield in Seattle.
 Jarred Kelenic, who was acquired in a trade with the New York Mets, and Julio Rodriguez are ranked among baseball’s top prospects.

+“I think we got a great chance to build a really strong core of guys, and those are two guys that are super talented.
+Top of the scale when you’re talking about talent,” Lewis said.
+“I think we really do have a great chance to turn into one of those rebuilding teams that ends up having a great group of guys move up together and progress together.”

 Williams, a St. Louis native, was selected by Milwaukee in the second round of the 2013 draft.
+He had Tommy John surgery while he was in the minors and made his big league debut last year.

-Williams teamed with closer Josh Hader to form a shutdown tandem at the back end of the Brewers’ bullpen.
+This season, Williams teamed with closer Josh Hader to form a shutdown tandem at the back end of the Brewers’ bullpen.
 He allowed one earned run in 22 appearances — a home run by Pittsburgh’s Colin Moran on July 27.

-Williams broke into the majors last year, finishing with no record and a 3.95 ERA in 13 relief appearances.
-He struck out 14 in 13 2/3 innings.
+Featuring a devastating changeup and a four-seam fastball that gets into the upper 90s, Williams was practically unhittable.
+The 26-year-old right-hander went 4-1 with a microscopic 0.33 ERA, striking out 53 in just 27 innings.

+The last reliever to take home the honor in either league was Craig Kimbrel for Atlanta in 2011.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports